winitzki/lamonte-jexer-wikis/widget-tdirectorylist.md

 TDirectoryList
 ==============

 TDirectoryList displays a list of files within a directory.
+The "action" TAction is executed when the user presses Enter or double-clicks on an entry; the "singleClickAction" is executed when the user single-clicks an entry.

 Screenshots
 -----------